clux/kubecon2020/source/slides.md

 - use finalizers <!-- .element: class="fragment" -->

 notes:
+- seems handwavey, "how do you build controllers? just build controllers"
-- seems handwavey, but not going to rehash best practices for writing controllers here
+- but not going to rehash best practices for writing controllers here
 - most advice from kubebuilder / controller-runtime generally applies (talks)
-- TL;DR: reconcile needs to be idempotent, check state of the world before you redo all the work on a duplicate event. use server side apply.
+- TL;DR: reconcile needs to be idempotent, be able to resume if it fails, deal with duplicate events in sane way, use server side apply.
-- use finalizers to gc.
-If you control an object, put an ownerreference on it.
+- use finalizers to gc. (cant rely on removed) If you control an object, put an ownerreference on it.

 ---
 ### Examples